lldelisle/Hi-C_reanalysis_Bonev_2017/README.md

 $ conda activate cooler
 ```

-You will also need to download the mm10.size file and put its path in a variable:
+You will also need to download the mm10.size/mm39.size file and put its path in a variable:

 ```bash
 sizes=/home/ldelisle/softwares/Hi-C_reanalysis_Bonev_2017/mm10.size
 ```

-First, download the valid pair file corresponding to your dataset and your chromosome.
-For example ES chr2.
+First, download the valid pair file corresponding to your dataset, your genome and your chromosome.
+For example ES chr2 mm10.

 ```bash
 wget "ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE161nnn/GSE161259/suppl/GSE161259%5FES%5Fchr2%2EvalidPairs%2Ecsort%2Etxt%2Egz"